 In some countries, certain categories of agent are protected from abusive business tactics by law and have rights which may be considered similar to those of an employee.
-By way of example, commercial agents are protected by the commercial agents regulations.
+By way of example, in the UK commercial agents are protected by the commercial agents regulations.

 Agency agreements are typically used as a comparatively low risk means of expanding a business into new markets or territories.